 “I’m elated, surprised and very appreciative of the county’s help,” Sipes said.

-The commissioners’ vote Tuesday came a day after the Chestertown Council 4-0 to let Sipes pursue a proposal from a consultant to identify the whereabouts of any remaining oil that could pose a risk to the town’s drinking water supply.
+The commissioners’ vote Tuesday came a day after the Chestertown Council voted 4-0 to let Sipes pursue a proposal from a consultant to identify the whereabouts of any remaining oil that could pose a risk to the town’s drinking water supply.